tyjhart/flowanalyzer/Install/README.md

 The ubuntu_install.sh script handles almost everything, just be sure to run it with sudo privileges:

-**Note**: The installation script does reboot at the end to ensure that all the services get a clean register and start.
+**Warning**: The installation script does reboot at the end to ensure that all the services get a clean register and start.

 ```
 sudo sh ./Install/ubuntu_install.sh